bbatsov/batsov.com/contact.md

 * [Clojure Emacs](https://github.com/clojure-emacs)
 * [nREPL](https://github.com/nrepl)

-Feel free to also send PRs addressing the many typos and bad English grammar in [this blog](https://github.com/bbatsov/think.batsov.com).
+Feel free to also send PRs addressing the many typos and the bad English grammar in [this blog](https://github.com/bbatsov/think.batsov.com).
+I guess it's obvious I don't really proofread my articles.

 ### Twitter

 Twitter is the only social media that I like and use frequently.
 It's a great place for sharing quick feedback, shout-outs, etc.

+While my DMs there are open, I generally prefer emails over Twitter DMs.
+For me Twitter is all about public conversations.

 ### Blog Comments